Get help now Make a donation

 Medical history

 Health professionals who look after you can see your medical history.
-This helps them to give you good care.
+This helps them to give you good care and understand your needs.
 Your medical history includes details of:

 Mental Health Act Assessment